juj/emgc/README.md

 ### 🔢 WebAssembly SIMD

-Emgc utilizes WebAssembly SIMD instruction set to speed up marking.
+Emgc optionally utilizes the WebAssembly SIMD instruction set to speed up marking.

 In a synthetic, possibly best-case performance test ([test/performance.c](test/performance.c)), Emgc achieves a and a 1128.32 MB/sec marking speed in scalar mode and a 3602.85 MB/sec marking speed with SIMD.
 (3.19x faster)